p1981thompson/interventions_book/_book/01-Making_a_difference.md

 In all three cases, therefore, we are not only trying to detect a signal from among noise – i.e. an effect of intervention using measures that inevitably contain random error: we also want to know whether any signal we see is due to the intervention that was provided, or whether it is just part of natural change.
 This can be extremely hard to do, but methods have been developed that provide a rational approach to addressing the question.

 It isn't always this difficult.
 Some conditions are more stable and pose less of a problem of spontaneous recovery.
-But, in my experience, the commonest error in the field of SLT intervention research is a failure to take into account systematic error, and so I will be focusing most on that.
+But, in our experience, the commonest error in the field of SLT intervention research is a failure to take into account systematic error, and so we will be focusing most on that.
 And methods that are designed to deal with systematic error are also valid for more stable situations, so if you can cope with those, then you will be in a strong position to evaluate intervention in other contexts.

+## Class exercise

+In the following examples, identify whether the error is systematic or random?

+ 1. The measurement device is incorrectly calibrated, so the true measurement is always underestimated **(systematic | random)**
+ 2. Six participants are included into a study, all have identical demographic and covariate information but have different values on the primary outcome **(systematic | random)**
+ 3. The researcher makes a judgement to round up all measurements to whole numbers rather than specify exact values **(systematic | random)**,
+ 4. Children are included in a school based intervention to improve literacy.
+The researcher makes an observation that some children scored poorly if they were less engaged or appeared to be bored **(systematic | random)**